Page 2 - 1850s to 1860s

 Better - A heavy piece with gilded flowers from about 1860.
 It is 14 x 16" outside and has an 8 x 10" rabbet.

 With the coming of the 1860s, American frame makers began to rely upon the more readily available supply of walnut wood for their frames.
 There is no shortage of good walnut frames available to the collector.
 They can be found in all sizes.
 Look for good quality in the gilded finish of the "sight" (the inner edge of the frame that touches the picture).

-A rustic, branch, mahogany example from the 1860s.
+Better - A rustic, branch, mahogany example from the 1860s.
 It is 11 3/4 x 14 3/4" od.
-A walnut, rustic piece with a decorated inner molding is from the 1860s.
+Best - A walnut, rustic piece with a decorated inner molding is from the 1860s.
 This is a rare frame because of the decoration on the gilded area.
 A naturalist movement was beginning the art world in the mid-1860s and this design was supposed to represent pebbles at the bottom of a stream.
 The style was gone by the end of the 1860s.
-It is 12 x 14 inches od. and an image size of 8 x 10 inches
+It is 11 x 12 1/2" od.

-Walnut with a gilded sight from the late 1860s.
+Better - Walnut with a gilded sight from the late 1860s.
 The carved & decorated wood gives it leg up on most walnut examples.
 It is 12 3/4 x 14 3/4" od.
-Walnut made up with crisscross pieces with porcelain buttons from the late 1860s-1870s.
+Good - Walnut made up with crisscross pieces with porcelain buttons from the late 1860s-1870s.
 15 x 17" od.